BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 #### Company treasuries

 Custom spending conditions can also be useful in an organizational context.
 Companies need to make sure that they retain access to funds even if one or more employees lose their keys, are compromised or try to obstruct the deployment of funds.
 Or they might want to implement company-specific processes for corporate spending.
-For example, they would want the CEO and CFO to always have to co-sign transactions over a specific amount.
+For example, they would want to create a rule that the CFO must sign transactions for treasury management.

 ## Building blocks